bluecats/bluecats-android-sdk/README.md

     </receiver>
 </application>
 ```
+#### Android 8.0+ (Oreo) Background limitation
+Android 8 instroduces a restricted background limitaion: The background services are not allowed to start if the app has no foreground job running.
+Our SDK so far doesn't support JobSerivce as JobService provides low responsiveness for foreground scenarios.
+If your app requires our SDK running in background, please follow Google's guide to work around. [here](https://developer.android.com/about/versions/oreo/background.html#services)

 #### Android 6.0+ (Marshmallow) Location Permissions
 Android 6.0+ introduces a new permission model which changes the way Location Services permissions are managed.
 Before scanning for beacons the app is required to request location permissions from the user via a system dialogue.
 Detailed information on implementing location permission support in Android 6.0 can be found [here](https://developer.bluecats.com/guides/android-6-0-and-location-services-permissions).